Exhaustive Series #3: Exhaust Configuration & Materials

 At Least My True Reason

 Now that we have all that science stuff out of the way, let's talk the main reason most enthusiasts are adding on an aftermarket exhaust--that sweet rumble!
 Since stock mufflers and exhaust systems are designed to keep sound to a minimum all to the detriment of your engine due to backpressure and restriction, your vehicle isn't releasing its full potential of performance or sound until you get an aftermarket exhaust installed.
 These systems let your truck or Jeep breathe and that powerful exhale can really take your breath away.
 As for what sound you are looking for or your vehicle naturally provides, that all depends on personal preference, and you know our motto--we aren't going to judge here.
 If you want a deep growl.
 Cool.
 If what you're after is more of a purr.
 That's cool too.
 The sound of your engine's exhaust is the essence of your ride and the lingering after image left in bystander's ears and minds.
 To us, this is one of the most important and good reasons to upgrade your exhaust.
 Science and performance aside, your buddy holding his beer sitting on his porch down the block can't really understand the extra horses your aftermarket exhaust is putting out.
-But he can hear that rumble a mile away and know your coming down the drive.
+But he can hear that rumble a mile away and know you're coming down the drive.
 This sound is your vehicle's calling card--its acoustic identity.
 Let your ride be her natural self.
 Let his inner beast show.
 To do all that, you're going to have to select the right microphone--in this case, your muffler.
 Again no one can tell you what sound and hence what muffler is right for you, but the majority of the noise from your vehicle is going to be determined by that muffler, so select carefully.
 Here's our advise if you are a true audiophile when it comes to engine exhaust: give them a listen.
 Most manufacturers have audio clips of their various mufflers right on their websites and if not there, there's this fancy new site called YouTube that you might have heard of.
 Get on there, search the mufflers you're considering, and narrow it down to the one that feels--and sounds--right for you.
 Its your truck.
 Give it the sound you want by selecting the perfect muffler for you and your rig.
 Then hop on here and order the bad boy so you can start sounding off.

 "Straight Through" Mufflers